carpetxie/math50-final-project/README.md

 python preprocess_midi.py
 ```

 This downloads MIDI files from Hugging Face, segments them into 30-second chunks, and extracts 10 musical features per segment.
-By default processes the first 100 files—to process all ~4,800, remove the `max_files=100` parameter in the script.
+By default processes the first 100 files.
+To process all ~4,800, remove the `max_files=100` parameter in the script.

 Then run the analyses: